vladbasin/algos/docs/functions/generateCombinationsOfSize.md

 > **generateCombinationsOfSize**\<`T`\>(`source`, `length`): `T`[][]

-Generates all combinations of a given size from a source array.
+Generates all possible combinations of elements of a specified length from a source array.

 ## Type Parameters